NVIDIA/NeMo-Run/docs/guides/index.md

 1. **Configuration** - Start here to understand how to configure your experiments
 2. **Execution** - Learn how to run your configured experiments
 3. **Management** - Discover how to track and manage your experiments
-4. **Packaging** - Understand how to deploy your code to remote environments
+4. **NeMo Run Packaging Strategies** - Understand how to deploy your code to remote environments
-5. **CLI Interface** - Create command-line tools for your workflows
-6. **Deploy Ray Clusters and Jobs** - Scale up with distributed Ray clusters
+5. **Deploy Ray Clusters and Jobs** - Scale up with distributed Ray clusters
-7. **Administration** - Deploy and maintain NeMo Run in production environments
+6. **Deploy and Manage NeMo Run** - Deploy and maintain NeMo Run in production environments

 ## What You'll Learn